Go Back

 Instructions

-• You can make however many preserved lemons you like, but roughly 3 will fit per pint-sized jar.
+• Note: you can make however many preserved lemons you like, but roughly 3 will fit per pint-sized jar.

-• Screw the lid on and let it sit at room temperature for 3 days, shaking it and rotating the jar upside-down/right-side up a few times per day.
+Screw the lid on and let it sit at room temperature for 3 days, shaking it and rotating the jar upside-down/right-side up a few times per day.
 After 3 days transfer the jars to the refrigerator and let them sit for at least 3 weeks before using.
-Store in the fridge, will keep for at least 6 months (see Note).

 Notes

 * In most countries preserved lemons are not stored in the refrigerator, they're simply kept in a cool, dark place.
-I've added the recommendation to store in the fridge based on USDA guidelines.
-Store them according to your own preference.
+But they will keep longer in the fridge.

 * Whatever dish you use them in, discard the pulp (it's the peel that is used) and thoroughly wash the peel to remove excess salt.

-* USING OTHER CITRUS FRUITS: You can also make preserved limes, oranges, grapefruit and kumquats.
+* Using other citrus: You can also make preserved limes, oranges, grapefruit and kumquats!
 The process is identical but because high acidity is required for proper preservation you will still need to top off the jars with lemon juice.